SWIFTSIM/swiftsim/doc/RTD/source/FriendsOfFriends/algorithm_description.rst

 size 1.
 For a given distribution of particles the resulting list of groups is unique and unambiguously defined.

-Small groups are typically discarded, the final catalog only contains objects with a length above a minimal threshold, typically of the order of ``20`` particles.
+Small groups are typically discarded, the final catalogue only contains objects with a length above a minimal threshold, typically of the order of ``20`` particles.
 Smaller groups can often be spurious.

 Once the groups have been identified, properties can be computed for each of them.
 The total mass or the centre of mass are common examples.
-These are then stored in catalogs alongside a unique identifier for each group.
+These are then stored in catalogues alongside a unique identifier for each group.

 SWIFT implements FOF using a Union-Find approach.
 It also exploits the